feraraujofilho/custom-shopify-signup/README.md

 - Ensure the app has the correct access scopes
 - Check that the session is valid
 - Verify the app proxy configuration
+- If you are still facing issues, uninstall and install the app again in your store

 **2. Metafield Not Showing in Admin**

 - Run the setup route to create the metafield definition
-- Ensure the metafield is set as "pinned"
 - Check that the namespace and key match exactly

 **3. Form Not Appearing in Theme**